Southeast Alaska Birding Trail Coffman Cove

 Sandhill Cranes are also known to nest in this area.

 Beaver Falls Karst is a unique geologic formation on northern Prince of Wales Island.
-Surrounded by muskegs and mature forests, the falls are relatively small but spectacular to see water cascading 40 feet and disappearing into a cave.
+Surrounded by muskegs and mature forests in the Tongass National Forest, the falls are relatively small but spectacular to see water cascading 40 feet and disappearing into a cave.
 The cave itself is inaccessible and prone to sudden flooding.
 You can see features such as sinkholes, deep vertical pits, disappearing streams, and collapsed channels from the safety of an accessible boardwalk trail with interpretive information about the geology of the site.
-Sandhill Cranes are also known to nest in this area, which is relatively uncommon in southeast Alaska.
+Sandhill Cranes are also known to nest in this area, which is relatively uncommon in Southeast Alaska.

 Directions: